ramit21/python_poc/README.md

 f.read(): reads all the file in a single line
 f.readLine() reads all the file into memory and returns its contents as a list of lines.
 ———————————————————————————————
+## Multi Threading
+Multithreading in Python allows you to run multiple threads (smaller units of a process) concurrently, which is especially useful for I/O-bound tasks like network calls or file operations.
+However, due to the Global Interpreter Lock (GIL), that ensures only one thread executes Python bytecode at a time, Python threads don’t execute in true parallelism for CPU-bound tasks—but they can still improve responsiveness and throughput in many scenarios.

+Key Tools and Techniques:
+1. threading.Thread: The basic class to create and manage threads.
+2. join(): wait for threads to complete
+3. Lock, Semaphore, Event: Synchronization primitives to avoid race conditions.
+4. ThreadPoolExecutor: High-level API from concurrent.futures for managing thread pools.

+———————————————————————————————

 ## NumPy pandas:
 **NumPy**:
 Useful when operating on large data sets.
 Saves code and memory compared to oprating on normal Lists.
 T